zalando/zalando.github.io/_docs/resources/open-source-review-group.md

 category: Resources-teams
 ---

-#### The Open Source Review Group consists of all current maintainers in the main Zalando Github organizations and function as a mentor program for new project maintainers, as well as a review committee guiding and helping incubator projects toward graduation into the main Zalando Github organizations.
+#### The Open Source Review Group is a virtual team consisting of all current maintainers in the main Zalando Github organizations.
+It functions as a mentor program for new projects and project maintainers, as well as a review committee guiding and helping incubator projects toward graduation into the main Zalando Github organizations.

 ## Purpose
-Provide an effective, responsive support group for techies to get peer feedback on OSS projects before and after publication Help developers understand the security, compliance, and reputation risks around their open source projects during the entire project lifecycle.
+- Provide an effective, responsive support group for techies to get peer feedback on OSS projects before and after publication
+- Help developers understand the security, compliance, and reputation risks around their open source projects during the entire project lifecycle.
-Act as a mentorship program for new incubator projects to ensure they grow and mature.
+- Act as a mentorship program for new incubator projects to ensure they grow and mature.
 Ensure that the group of project maintainers grows in size and in diversity.
-[Guidelines for the review group]() is publicly available.

 ## Get in touch
-The review group consists of members of multiple engineering teams at Zalando and can be reached via [oss-review@zalando.de](mailto:oss-review@zalando.de) or via the team discussions forum on [github.com/zalando](https://github.com/zalando).
+The review group consists of members of multiple engineering teams inside Zalando and can be reached via [oss-review@zalando.de](mailto:oss-review@zalando.de).
+Please exepect responses within a few days.

 ---